fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontroller_switchgroup.html.markdown

 * `name` - Switch group name.
 * `description` - Optional switch group description.
 * `members` - FortiSwitch members belonging to this switch group.
+The structure of `members` block is documented below.

 The `members` block supports: